About

 On-Hand Report

-Use it when: You complete shelf audits, reorder runs, and monthly close.
+Use it when: Shelf audits, reorder runs, and monthly close.

 - Filter by category if needed.